Auto Insurance in Los Angeles, CA (The Complete Guide)

 Your credit history is usually an important factor in determining your car insurance premium rate.
 However, California insurance law prohibits insurers from using your credit history to determine insurance rates.

-Driving record is another important factor that helps insurance companies determine your insurance rate.
+Auto insurance companies check your driving record as another important factor that helps them determine your insurance rate.

 |Group||Clean record||With 1 accident||With 1 DUI||With 1 speeding violation||Average|